How to Perform Crypto Transaction Monitoring & Why

 These rules will stop a great number of known fraud strategies, but the best-protected companies will be those that stay aware of their vulnerabilities in the face of ever-changing criminal technology.

-Even for threats not yet seen, SEON’s customizability allows fraud teams to create custom rules around a growing number of data points, so your security can always keep up with the dangers du jour.
+Even for threats not yet seen, SEON’s customizability allows fraud teams to create transaction monitoring custom rules around a growing number of data points, so your security can always keep up with the dangers du jour.

 SEON’s fraud-fighting power can be customized to suit specific needs at scale.
 Let’s take a look at SEON in action to see exactly how simple it can be to put your company on the path towards BNPL fraud-free.